By the time 2050 rolls around, we'll need two more planets the size of earth to sustain our resource-guzzling, chemical-spewing ways,

 the average American uses 1,600 pounds of trash a year, and many of our landfills are overflowing.
 Office paper and plastic packaging are the

-worst landfill culprits, but the damage extends way beyond the unnatural waste that humans produce (by jacob at testsforge).
+worst landfill culprits, but the damage extends way beyond the unnatural waste that humans produce.
 The worst environmental offenders are

 generally large corporations that leave factory and warehouse sites bulging with toxic chemicals.
 In fact, there are over 1,280 sites in the U.S.